School / Prep

 Admission requirements

-- Hold a Licence 2 or 3, a BUT or a BTS (or equivalent diploma) in biological engineering, production management, food science and technology.
+- Hold a Bachelor's degree (Level 2 or 3), a BUT or BTS (or equivalent diploma) in Biological Engineering, Production Management, Food Science and Technology.

-- Be under 30 years of age on the date the apprenticeship contract is signed
+- Be under 30 years of age on the date of signing the apprenticeship contract.

 - Sign a 3-year apprenticeship contract with a company or public body

-This course is also available for continuing education.
-Our Continuing Education department is at your disposal to discuss your project (formation.continue@ensmac.fr).
+This training course is also available as continuing education.
+Our Continuing Education department is available to discuss your project (formation.continue@ensmac.fr).

 Applications